polkadot-developers/substrate-docs/content/md/en/docs/main-docs/fundamentals/rust-basics.md

 featured_image:
 ---

-[Rust](https://www.rust-lang.org/) is a highly performant, memory safe and efficient programming language and a first choice for Substrate for the following reasons:
+[Rust](https://www.rust-lang.org/) is a highly performant programming language and a first choice for Substrate for the following reasons:

-- Rust has a friendly compiler: it checks each and every variable you use and every memory address you reference to make it hard for you to write poor quality code.

 - Rust is fast: it's statically typed at compile time, making it possible for the compiler to optimize the code for speed and for developers to optimize for a specific compilation target.

 - Rust is portable: it's designed to run on embedded devices with support for any type of operating system.

-- Rust is memory safe: it has no garage collector and employs a robust ownership paradigm to avoid any memory leaks.
+- Rust is memory safe: it has no garage collector and it checks each and every variable you use and every memory address you reference to avoid any memory leaks.

 - Rust is Wasm first: it has first class support for compiling to WebAssembly.